-ECS instances can belong to different security groups.
+One ECS instance can belong to different security groups.
 As a result, instances may have multiple security group rules that apply to them and that have the same protocol type, port range, authorization type, and authorization object.
 The rule that takes effect depends on the priority and authorization policy settings of each rule.